awbush/coughphp/design/Static Methods and Single-Query Initialization.markdown

 	 **/
 	public static function constructByFields($hash) {
 		return new <?php echo $starterObjectClassName ?>($hash);
-		// Would we need isLoaded status when using static methods? $object->setIsLoaded(true);
+		// Would we need isInflated status when using static methods? $object->setisInflated(true);
 	}